uwdata/mosaic/docs/what-is-mosaic/index.md

 <Example spec="/specs/yaml/crossfilter.yaml" />

 When the selection changes we need to filter the data and recount the number of records in each bin.
-The Mosaic coordinator analyzes these queries and automatically optimizes updates by building indices of pre-aggregated data in the database, binned at the level of input pixels for the currently active view.
+The Mosaic coordinator analyzes these queries and automatically optimizes updates by building indexes of pre-aggregated data ("data cubes") in the database, binned at the level of input pixels for the currently active view.

 While 200,000 points will stress many web-based visualization tools, Mosaic doesn't break a sweat.
 Now go ahead and try this with [10 million records](/examples/flights-10m)!